harshita214/all_in_one_alert/README.md

 **Project Name:** Executive Daily Briefing

+> Have you ever seen how executives, engineers, or business managers start their day?
+>
+>
+> They check CRM dashboards for sales, GitHub for open issues, Datadog for critical system alerts, and marketing platforms for campaign performance.
+>
+> Each system tells a piece of the story, but the **full picture is missing**.
+>
+> Important issues get buried.
+Decisions get delayed.
+Teams scramble.
+Valuable time is lost.
+>
+> What if there was a way to **see the health of the entire business at a glance — with AI that decides what matters most**?
+>

+It **automates the work executives shouldn’t be doing**: fetching data from multiple systems, analyzing it, summarizing key insights, and flagging critical issues.
 This project is an **AI-driven executive health monitoring system** that consolidates data from multiple business and operational systems — CRM (HubSpot/Salesforce), Engineering (GitHub), Marketing, and Ops (Datadog).

-The workflow summarizes critical metrics, flags potential issues, and automatically triggers notifications based on severity.
+And it goes further — it **decides who should be notified**, ensuring action happens immediately, without anyone digging through dashboards.

 The goal is to **turn raw data into actionable insights**, allowing executives to quickly understand the overall health of their company and prioritize actions without manually checking multiple dashboards.